 Existential therapy techniques can be beneficial during moments of crisis, such as the loss of a loved one, major life changes, or when confronted with mortality.
 It assists individuals in making sense of these experiences and finding ways to cope.

-Existential Therapy and Anxiety and Depression
+Existential Crisis Therapy and Anxiety and Depression

 Existential therapy techniques can be used to address anxiety, particularly generalized anxiety that does not seem to have a cause, grief reactions, and depression by exploring their roots, such as the fear of death, freedom, or isolation, and helping people find ways to navigate these emotions.
 I’ve used this approach frequently when people feel a general sense of unease, of never being emotionally fulfilled or truly happy.